-Instructor: Judy PrestonEmail: jpreston65@sbcglobal.net
+Instructor: Judy Preston

+Email: jpreston65@sbcglobal.net

-Class: Tuesday and Thursday 2:30 - 3:45
+Class Tuesday and Thursday 9:30 to 10:45

 Classroom: D102

 Text: Environmental Science 11th edition, Richard T. Wright and Dorothy F. Boorse and supplemental material.

 Course Description and Objectives:

 This course provides a general overview of contemporary environmental fundamentals and issues.
 Using the text, supplemental readings and webbased resources, the student will be introduced to the biotic and abiotic underpinnings of healthy ecosystems, environmental economics and sustainability, the tenuous relationship between people and the environment, renewable and non-renewable energy, air and water pollution, and the elements of sustainable living.
 The course will provide a general environmental literacy.